 Domestic Partnerships and Same-Sex Marriage

-Since the June 26, 2013 U.S. Supreme Court Defense of Marriage Act rulings, gay and lesbian couples are able to marry in many states.
-In addition, their marriages are treated as valid for federal law purposes.
+Since the June 26, 2013 U.S. Supreme Court Defense of Marriage Act rulings, gay and lesbian couples are able to marry throughout the United States, and their marriages are treated as valid for federal law purposes.
 Some of the effects of treating same sex marriages the same as heterosexual marriages for federal purposes under the U.S. vs. Windsor decision are:

 * A same-sex spouse can request a green card for his or her immigrant spouse.